micaDev123/icanhazdadjoke/README.md

 This is I can haz dad joke API Exam project

-1. First is open your terminal and go to your project directory and type this on your cmd or terminal ##npm install or yarn install
+1. Clone the project using git clone url
-2. run the project using npm start or yanr start.
+2. First is open your terminal and go to your project directory and type this on your cmd or terminal ##npm install or yarn install
-3.
+3. run the project using npm start or yanr start.

 About the project

-This basic web application is to generate a jokes from an API which is https://icanhazdadjoke.com/api
+This basic web application is to generate a jokes from an API which is https://icanhazdadjoke.com/api I use react js + redux-thunk and material-react for the user interface.

 Here is the avaialble API for icanhazdadjoke